murilotimo/moodle-theme_caixa/README.txt

 Acknowledgment
 --------------------------------------
 Big thanks to all the volunteers that are testing Adaptable continously.
-We really appreciate your help and daily effort to develope the most adaptable theme for moodle.
+We really appreciate your help and support to develope the most adaptable theme for moodle.